R-local unlabeled sensing: A novel graph matching approach for multiview unlabeled sensing under local permutations: Proposed approach

+Fig. \ref{fig:proposed_approach} is a visual summary of the proposed approach.
 With this perspective, in section \ref{sec:algo}, we propose and outline the algorithm in detail for the $r$-local permutation model.
 In section \ref{sec:results}, we provide simulation results, and focus particularly on quantifying permutation recovery via the proposed algorithm under an increasing number of views.